CloudVeneto/CVUserGuide/source/Overview.rst

 machines, cores, memory, storage, etc.

-A project can have a single user as member (*personal project*) but the typical use case are *shared projects*, with multiple users as members, which can map to experiments, organizations, research groups, etc.
+A project can have a single user as member (*personal project*) but the typical use case are *shared projects*, with multiple users as members.

 A
 user can be on multiple projects at the same time and switch between